jeetsons/ethlisbon-hack25/docs/readme.md

   - Form/input to choose "Deposit Amount" and "Leverage" (LTV).
   - Button: "Start Strategy"
   - Show transaction status and the resulting LP NFT ID (display confirmation once strategy is live).
+- **Approvals Required:**
+  - All ERC20 approvals for manager must be set before starting.
+  - After LP NFT is minted, user must approve both FeeCollectHook (for fee automation) and LeveragedLPManager (for exit/unwind) for the NFT.

 ---